spidernet-io/spiderpool/docs/usage/get-started-calico.md

 ```

 > Spiderpool is IPv4-Only by default.
 If you want to enable IPv6, refer to [Spiderpool IPv6](https://github.com/spidernet-io/spiderpool/blob/main/docs/usage/ipv6.md).
+>
+> If you are mainland user who is not available to access ghcr.io，You can specify the parameter `-set global.imageRegistryOverride=ghcr.m.daocloud.io` to avoid image pulling failures for Spiderpool.

 Create a subnet for a Pod (SpiderSubnet):